The Diploma Course in Organisational Stress Management

 The Stress Audit for the Organisation

 We provide the information and materials to enable you to carry out a Stress Audit for the organisation in line with the Management Standards set out by the Health and Safety Executive..
 The findings of the audit can be addressed in the Stress Management Training sessions.
-Master copies of all Stress Audit forms and questionnaires are provided, as is a CD with all these forms on for you to edit with your own logo.
+Master copies of all Stress Audit forms and questionnaires are provided, as is a CD/digital audio with all these forms on for you to edit with your own logo.

 The Organisational Stress Management Course